-Kansas Farmers Union is the state’s oldest active general farm organization working to protect and enhance the economic interests and quality of life for family farmers and ranchers and rural communities.
+Kansas Farmers Union has been working since 1907 to protect and enhance the economic interests and quality of life for family farmers and ranchers and rural communities.

 In 1902, Newton Gresham of Point, Texas, began the Farmers Educational and Cooperative Union of America, commonly known as National Farmers Union (NFU).
 By doing so, he hoped to create a farm organization that would stand strong for farmers for many years.

 NFU grew from 10 members to 250,000 within three years.
 As a result, NFU soon divided its strength into state and regional-based organizations in order to keep the membership strong.

 The Farmers Educational and Cooperative Union of America - Kansas Division, founded in 1907, has made significant and varied contributions to agriculture and family farming in our state.

 1907: KFU chartered

 1908: 1st female president of a Farmers Union local in the nation elected–Kansas’ own Miss Amanda Bates of Pleasant Valley Union, near Stockton

 1914: Kansas Farmers Union Jobbing Association established

 1916: President Woodrow Wilson addresses KFU state convention in Topeka